selfcommunity/developers-doc/docs/apireference/v2/status/get_list_of_votes_for_a_specific_status.md

 title: Get List of Votes for a Specific Status
 ---

-This endpoint retrieves all votes for a specific status
+This endpoint retrieves all votes (with the relative reactions) for a specific status

 :::info

 This operation requires authentication only if `content_availability` community option is false.

 :::

 ## HTTP Request